Unspokenevil/hg-engine-wiki/Move-Animation-Scripting-System-Documentation.md

 For now, Quiver Dance uses `callfunction 34, 6, 2, 0, 1, red | green << 5 | blue << 10, 10, 15, "NaN", "NaN", "NaN", "NaN"` which shades the attacking mon the RGB555 color defined by the components red/green/blue, here 31, 31, 31 which shades the Pokémon white.
 The macro that can replace this is `shadeattackingmon red, green, blue`.

 `callfunction 36, 5, 3, 0, 1, 10, 264, "NaN", "NaN", "NaN", "NaN", "NaN"` shakes the target Pokémon 3 times with a magnitude of 10.
 The macro that can replace this is `shaketargetmon 3, 10`.
+Note that Quiver Dance's target is the attacker, so this `callfunction` works just fine.

 Now we get to the `addparticle` command.